phalcon-orphanage/docs/en/tutorial-vokuro.md

 ## Sign Up

-> Note the code below has been formatted to increase readability {: .alert .alert-warning }

 **Controller**

 In order to access all the areas of Vökuró you need to have an account.
 Vökuró allows you to sign up to the site by clicking the `Create an Account` button.